WGribaa/Winning-DeepFake-Review/README.md

 The O-Net describes the face in more details and focuses on tuning the position	of the bounding boxes and landmarks.

 A MTCNN is used in this project, in an early stage of face detection.
-The author chose to not keep the landmatks at all to detect the fakeness of the faces.
+The author chose to not keep the landmarks at all to detect the fakeness of the faces.
 Instead, he invited us to keep the bounding boxes as cropped images from the original frames, and then feed it (after some transformation) to our EfficientNet.

 ## 4. Techniques and transformations  <a name="tricks">

 ### a.
 Dropout <a name="dropout">

-Dropout is a technique, very easy to call in Deep Learning libraries, that simply turns off neurones chosen randomly.
+Dropout is a technique, very easy to call in Deep Learning libraries, that simply turns off neurons chosen randomly.
 Those neurons can wake up in the next iteration.

-This technique has only one purpose : to prevent overfitting, especially in fully connected neural networks which can produce very strong inter-dependance among themselves.
+This technique has only one purpose : to prevent overfitting, especially in fully connected neural networks which can produce very strong interdependence among themselves.

 <p><img src="images/dropout.png"/></p>